-The estimators of the noncentral moments $\hat{\mu}'p$ (or even the central ones if $\mu$ is known a priori, which however is almost never the case) are in theory unbiased, but it is impractical to use them in estimation if p > 2 (cf. Lombardo et al. 2014).
-It is well known that for large p and positive $x_i$ the following approximate relationship holds:
+The estimators of the noncentral moments $\hat{\mu}'p$ (or even the central ones if μ is known a priori, which however is almost never the case) are in theory unbiased, but it is impractical to use them in estimation if p > 2 (cf. Lombardo et al. 2014).

+It is well known that for large p and positive x_i the following relationship holds as an approximation: